Personalisation

 - template

-For example, if you wanted to include GP practice phone number, your personalisation field could be:
+You can include extra words in your custom personalisation fields to make them different to the fields to avoid.
+For example, if you wanted to include GP surgery phone number, your personalisation field could be:

 ((GP_phoneNumber))